Client means a legal person using Unicount Services.

 Other services necessary for providing the service to clients based on the Terms of Service.

 4.2.
-Third party service providers are provided only with such information that is reasonably necessary for performing their services and selected service providers guarantee their compliance with the applicable data protection legislation.
-Third party service providers are independent from Unicount and have their own privacy policies.
-Please contact us for further information by email firstname.lastname@example.org.
+Third-party service providers are provided only with such information that is reasonably necessary for performing their services and selected service providers guarantee their compliance with the applicable data protection legislation.
+Third-party service providers are independent of Unicount and have their own privacy policies.
+Please contact us for further information by emailing email@example.com.

 4.3.
 Unicount shall forward the personal data necessary for the execution of payments to the data processor AS Maksekeskus.

 4.4.
-Third party service providers located outside the EU are Privacy Shield certified or process Personal Data only in data centers in the EU.
+Third-party service providers located outside the EU are implementing GDPR requirements for Personal Data transfer outside the EU or processing Personal Data only in data centres in the EU.

 4.5.
 Unicount may disclose your Personal Data to the relevant state authorities if so required by applicable law.